-Writers of humor will already know about McSweeney’s, surely, and it remains a popular choice for submitters of short pieces in various forms.
+Writers of humor will already know about McSweeney’s, surely.
+It remains a popular choice for submitters of short pieces in various forms.

 And then various genre magazines round out things, such as Alfred Hitchcock Mystery Magazine and Ellery Quinn Mystery Magazine for all types of mystery, suspense, legal thrillers, and police procedurals.
 SF/F authors will want to check out the likes of Asimov’s, Clarkesworld, Amazing Stories, and Lightspeed as well.

-I submitted to many of the above, back when I was querying agents and trying to get a traditional deal for my novel, firing short stories at any magazine I could find in a desperate attempt to pad out my literary resume.
-I was rejected by most of them too, so there’s that.
+I submitted to lots myself, back when I was querying agents and trying to get a traditional deal.
+Firing short stories at any magazine I could find in a desperate attempt to pad out my literary resume.
+I was rejected by most of them too… so there’s that.

 But I did “sell” a short story to a small UK magazine.
-I use the scare quotes there because no money actually changed hands; instead I received several comp copies of the magazine in question, a common enough form of “payment” for smaller magazines and for authors at the very beginning of their journey.
+I use the scare quotes there because no money actually changed hands; instead, I received several comp copies of the magazine in question.
+A common enough form of “payment” for smaller magazines and newer authors.

-However, I subsequently re-sold a version of that story later on, for actual money, and it also went on to be published in a hardback collection of the best stories of the year, which was a real, tangible milestone and something that gave me huge confidence.
+However, I subsequently re-sold a version of that story later on, for actual money.
+It was then published in a hardback collection of the best stories of the year.
+A real, tangible milestone and something that gave me huge confidence.
 Especially the getting paid part.

-I further went on to self-publish that story along with a couple of others, which was an early and valuable lesson in intellectual property rights and how you can make money in multiple ways from a single piece of work.
+I self-published that story later on, along with a couple more.
+An early and valuable lesson in intellectual property rights (and in making money, multiple ways, from a single piece of work).

 Feel free to explore the world of magazines if you wish.
 It can be a very positive experience, as I said.
 Submitting to magazines can be disheartening and time-consuming.
-To give yourself any chance you will need to familiarize yourself with their requirements, which can be strict, and particularly with their taste.
-(Leading to a situation at some magazines where most of the audience seems to be writers trying to get published.)
+To give yourself any chance, familiarize yourself with the requirements, which can be strict, and particularly with their taste.
+(Leading to a situation at some where the audience is mostly writers trying to get published.)

-Some authors get stuck in a rut here, submitting to magazines forever and not really progressing.
-Definitely be aware that there is a whole world of possibility in the world of ebooks and self-publishing which might be more fruitful for you – it certainly was for me.
+Some authors get stuck in a rut.
+Submitting to magazines forever, and not really progressing.
+Definitely be aware that there is a whole world of possibility in the world of ebooks and self-publishing which might be more fruitful for you; it certainly was for me.

 Self-Publishing Short Stories

-Because I am such a passionate advocate of the self-publishing path, you might expect me to say that self-publishing short stories is nothing but sunshine and lollipops but let me give it to you straight: it’s a tough way to make money.
+Because I am a passionate advocate for self-publishing, you might expect me to say that self-publishing short stories is nothing but sunshine and lollipops.
+But let me give it to you straight: it’s a tough way to make money.
 And there are certainly easier ways to make a literary buck, especially in the world of self-publishing.
 Let’s break it down.

-When you are your own publisher, that means you have to take care of everything.
+As the publisher, you are responsible for everything.
 This doesn’t mean actually doing everything yourself – you will most likely be outsourcing specialized tasks like editing and cover design.
 But you will certainly be handling the marketing yourself, and this is the sticky point for short story writers.

-Because there’s an inescapable truth; readers prefer novels.
+Because there’s an inescapable truth: readers prefer novels.
 And not just any kind of novel, but a series too.
-The prospect of writing over 1000 pages when you have been struggling to write 10 might be overwhelming, but let’s just park that for a moment and look at the self-publishing short story market in more detail.
+The prospect of writing over 1000 pages when you have been struggling to write 10 might be overwhelming.
+Let’s park that for a moment and look at the self-publishing short story market in more detail.

-Newer writers tend to look at me funny when I say publishing is the easy part, but out of the three-step challenge facing authors today – writing, publishing, and marketing – it is by far the most straightforward.
+Newer writers tend to look at me funny when I say publishing is the easy part.
+However, out of the three-step challenge facing authors today – writing, publishing, and marketing – it is by far the most straightforward.
 And experienced self-publishers know exactly what I mean.

-Self-publishing in 2021 might seem more complex then when I started ten years ago but the tool today are far superior.
-Plus the wild frontier of self-publishing is pretty well mapped out today.
+Self-publishing in 2022 might seem more complex then when I started but the tools today are far superior.
+Plus the wild frontier of self-publishing is well mapped out now.

 That doesn’t mean there aren’t any pitfalls for neophytes though, so tread carefully.

-You can grab my free guide to self-publishing if you want to explore this path in more detail, just make sure you don’t waste lots of money by using one of those terrible self-publishing companies that generate huge numbers of complaints every year.
+You can grab my free guide to self-publishing if you want to explore this path in more detail.
+Just make sure you don’t waste lots of money by using one of those terrible self-publishing companies who generate so many complaints.

 But let’s be clear about something: the real challenge with short stories isn’t publishing them, it’s selling them.
-Especially in a word overflowing with novels.
+Especially in a world overflowing with novels.

 Selling Short Stories You Publish